 The couple is delighted with this resolution and is looking forward to their Mexican adventure.
 And we’re happy to have been able to help.

-Tips for your summer vacation planning
+Tips for your online vacation planning

 - Read the descriptions very carefully.
 In this case, even when I made a mock reservation at this “All-inclusive Resort” it clearly stated only breakfast was included.
 A keen eye might have detected the discrepancy before pressing “confirm.”